-Upon his departure from Ephesus, Paul could say to the Ephesian elders that he had taught them the whole counsel of God and that they were fully equipped to do the work of teaching and protecting the church:
+When he left Ephesus, Paul could say he that had taught the Ephesian elders the whole counsel of God and that they were fully equipped to do the work of teaching and protecting the church:

 Need for Examination

-Before an elder or deacon is eligible to serve, he must be examined by the church and its leaders as to his fitness for either of these offices.
-As Paul says, “Let them also [like the elders] be tested first; then let them serve as deacons if they prove themselves blameless” (1 Tim 3:10).
+Before an elder or deacon is eligible to serve, he must be examined by the church and its leaders as to his fitness for office:

-We should never assume that we know what a person believes about various doctrines or lifestyle issues.
+We should never assume we know what a person believes about various doctrines or lifestyle issues.
 The existing elders need to ask, question, and assess a candidate for eldership (1 Tim 5:24-25).
-Some of the worst mistakes made in churches come from appointing elders who are actually in doctrinal disagreement with the church or lack basic Bible knowledge.
+Some of the worst mistakes in churches come from appointing elders who disagree with the church’s doctrine or who lack basic Bible knowledge.

 A Guide for Testing

-The following guide provides the local church and its leaders with a tool to assess an elder candidate’s knowledge of relevant Scriptures and Bible doctrine.
-This list of verses is not exhaustive, but it will provide a starting place for testing basic skills in handling Scripture and doctrine.
-You are welcome to add to this guide additional Scriptures you and your church feel elders must know in order to qualify and do the job effectively.
-For the downloadable copy of this resource, click on:
+Key Doctrinal Verses: We created this downloadable guide to help you assess an elder candidate’s doctrinal knowledge, or to help a candidate prepare himself for the doctrinal examination by the elders.
+It is not exhaustive but provides a starting point for testing basic skills in handling Scripture and doctrine.
+You can add to this guide Scriptures you feel elders must know in order to qualify and do the job effectively.

-Another use for this guide is as a tool for the elder candidate in preparing himself for the doctrinal examination by the elders.
-We also recommend using the book Decide for Yourself: A Theological Workbook by Gordon Lewis.
-This book presents the texts of Scripture that a candidate should know for each major doctrinal category.
-One does not have to use the entire book, but sections can be selected for special attention in the candidate’s preparation.
+Decide for Yourself: A Theological Workbook by Gordon Lewis: This book presents the texts of Scripture that a candidate should know for each major doctrinal category.
+Sections can be selected for special attention in the candidate’s preparation.